manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 $response = $client->update($doc);
 ```

-If the index is part of a cluster, the `body` must also contain the cluster name:
+If the table is part of a cluster, the `body` must also contain the cluster name:
 ```
 $doc = [
     'body' => [
-        'index' => 'testrt',
+        'table' => 'testrt',
         'cluster' => 'testcluster',
         'id' => 3,
         'doc' => [